Construction is fraught with challenges; following a few best practices will go a long way if terminations occur.

 Proper documentation and fair assignment of costs provide credibility to the recovery of completion costs.
 Typically, when a contractor is terminated, detailed daily reports will be kept by the completing contractor to substantiate all work performed, as these logs are the primary means of record keeping for activities occurring onsite and are especially important in disputes.

 In summary, when the work is not properly documented, it may create issues substantiating the cost reasonableness and necessity of the costs.
-To read more about determining the reasonableness of completion costs post a termination-for-cause, please read the White Paper, authored by VERTEX’s Jeffrey Katz titled, How to Measure the Reasonableness of Completion Costs Post Termination-For-Cause.
+Learn more in How to Measure the Reasonableness of Completion Costs Post Termination-For-Cause.